 Our vision is to brighten the lives and imaginations of the citizens of Midvale by providing everyone with an opportunity to experience arts and culture through watching, participating, and in various outreach programs.
-We strive to make a difference in people’s lives, and we want to make Midvale a destination for all of the art and culture lovers.
-We really want to show all of the Wasatch Front that Midvale is the place for Arts in the HeART of the Valley.
+We strive to make a difference in people’s lives and to show the Wasatch Front that Midvale is the place for Arts in the HeART of the Valley.

 Meet the Midvale Volunteer Arts Council

 The Midvale Volunteer Arts Council (MVAC) is a group of citizens who believe that the arts are vital to our community.
-MVAC generally meets the second Saturday of the month at 10:00 am, discussing and planning the future of the arts in Midvale.
+If you would like to participate with MVAC please sent an email to email@example.com.

 If you like the arts in any way (watching OR performing) come play with us!!
 You can be involved as much or as little as you like.
 Some of the committees you can help with are: Productions, Concert, Visual/Literary Arts, Concessions, Volunteers, and more.
 What skills do you need?
 NONE!!
 We will take anyone that wants to come play.
 We will teach you what you need to know.
 Do you have to live in Midvale?
 NO!
 As long as you love Midvale and want to make a difference – we want you!!